ladybug-tools/hb-radiance-primer/text/components/Opaque_Modifier.md

 * ##### name
 Text to set the name for the modifier and to be incorporated into a unique modifier identifier.
 * ##### reflect [Required]
-A number between 0 and 1 for the opaque modifier reflectance.
+A number between 0 and 1 for the absolute diffuse reflectance of the modifier.
 This reflectance will be the same for the red, green and blue channels.
 * ##### spec
-A number between 0 and 1 for the fraction of specularity.
-Specularity fractions greater than 0.1 are not common in non-metallic materials (Default: 0).
+A number between 0 and 1 for the absolute specular reflectance of the modifier.
+Note that the sum of this value and the diffuse _reflect should be less than one.
+Specular reflectances greater than 0.1 are rare for non-metallic materials.
+(Default: 0).
 * ##### rough
 Roughness is specified as the rms slope of surface facets.
 A value of 0 corresponds to a perfectly smooth surface, and a value of 1 would be a very rough surface.
 Roughness values greater than 0.2 are not very realistic.
 (Default: 0).